S3-working-group/s3-practical-guide/S3-practical-guide.md

 ### Evaluate Meetings: Long Format

-Ask everyone in a round to reflect on any or all of the following topics in a brief sharing:
+Ask everyone in a round to reflect on any or all of the following topics in a brief sharing, and report key points you'd like to remember for next time:

 -   effectiveness and format
 -   facilitation and participation